-Winter squash has harder skin than summer squash does; their flesh is firmer too and so needs to cook longer.
+Winter squash has harder skin than summer squash does; its flesh is firmer too and so needs to cook longer.
 The seeds are fully developed when the squash is ready to eat, whereas summer squash needs to be left on the vine well past the eating stage to complete the development of its seed.
-The seed from winter squash can easily be saved to plant next year.

 Before you try to save seeds from your winter squash, it’s important to understand the way they become pollinated.

 Winter squashes, along with all cucurbits, are cross-pollinated.
 This means that they have both distinct male and distinct female flowers.
 They rely on insects to pollinate them.
 Because of this, it is easy for two varieties of winter squash to cross-pollinate and produce seeds that will not grow out true to their parent.
 Winter squash may cross-pollinate with summer squash, zucchini, and pumpkins as they are all the same species.
 However, don’t worry about this if you are just interested in getting winter squash for eating.
 Any crossing will not affect that year’s fruit, only the seeds.